jahez07/anomalyDetection/README.md

 # anomalyDetection
- Anomaly Detection on real time data using Redpanda and Python
+ Anomaly Detection on real time data using Python